Updated July 13, 2024

 Emergency cash stash

 Creative suggestions abound.
 Most of them offer a host of options on how to hide cash from the prying fingers of pickpockets.
-Here are a few examples:
+Here are a some examples:

 • Place cash in a small zip-top baggie and insert it under the insole of your shoe.
 Or, place cash in a small pouch and pin it to the inside of a sock or the seam of trousers.
 Slip it into a slit in the hem or waistband of trousers.